Bill-Gray/PDCursesMod/wingui/README.md

   By default,  Makefile.vc results in 64-bit code for both VC and Intel(R).
   Add IX86=Y to generate 32-bit code.
 (Other builds are 32-bit only.)

-  Another option, "UTF8=Y", makes PDCurses ignore the system locale, and treat all narrow-character strings as UTF-8.
+  Another option, "UTF8=Y", makes PDCursesMod ignore the system locale, and treat all narrow-character strings as UTF-8.
 This option has no effect unless WIDE=Y is also set.
 This was originally provided to get around poor support for UTF-8 in the Win32 console: